Cp557/nasa_spacecraft_detection/README.md

 The project includes data preprocessing, model training using YOLOv8, model evaluation, and a Streamlit web application for interactive spacecraft detection.
 The trained model can identify spacecraft with high accuracy.

-Here's an example of a spacecraft image with a bounding box, demonstrating the output of our detection model:

 ![Spacecraft with Bounding Box](spacecraft.png) *Example of a spacecraft detected by our model, with the bounding box indicating the spacecraft's location.*